aryang1002001/ISDM-Assessment/WEEK 1.md

 Gains:
 > Assistance in booking travel destinations and packages
-> The opportunity to receive the best deal in relation to my preferences
+> The opportunity to receive well suited package in relation to my chosen preferences
+> Acquiring the best deals and saving money